 Appeals can be tricky.
 So it would be a good idea to talk to a lawyer about your appeal.
 You can find affordable immigration lawyers on the USA.gov website.
 Immigration lawyers know how best to go about asking USCIS to reconsider your expedite request.

 If you are considering applying for immigration, ImmigrationHelp.org can help you get your application ready for free.
-Click the button below to get started.

 Yes, you can.
 There is no limit to the number of times you can submit an expedited processing request to USCIS for your application.
 For example, you may have begun by submitting USCIS case expedite requests directly to USCIS, received no response, and then tried to submit through the Ombudsman or your Congressperson.
 You may also want to resubmit to USCIS directly if your circumstances change.
 If USCIS found your circumstance was not urgent enough to expedite processing the first time, and your situation becomes urgent in a way that aligns with USCIS’ criteria, you can submit another request for expedited processing.
 There is no guarantee that USCIS will approve your expedite request this time around, but it doesn't hurt to try if your circumstances have changed.

 We can help you put together your U.S. immigration application free of charge with our simple web app.
-Click the button below to check whether you are eligible.